Submitting Jobs on Grid: globus-job-submit

 \section{globus-job-submit}

-This is little better then globus-job-run in the sense that that it has a batch interface.
+This is little better then \textit{globus-job-run} in the sense that that it has a batch interface.

 The job is submitted using globus-job-submit , its status is then checked using globus-job-status , the standard output of the job is the obtained by using globus-job-get-output and then the job is finally cleaned using the globus-job-clean command.